codeforpdx/symptomsurvey_backend/README.md

 Get the private key for the app from me and create a file to contain it at `WEB/keys/token`.

+### Environment Variables

+There are two environment variables that are required for access to Twitter.
+TWITTER_API_KEY and TWITTER_API_ACCESS_KEY are defined in the docker-compose.yml file.
+An easy platform-agnostic way to ensure the variables are set appropriately is to add a .env file at the project root with the variables defined on separate lines like so: TWITTER_API_ACCESS_KEY=value.
+The actual values can be provided by David H.

 ### Building the container

 From the cloned repo directory and with docker running, run